 An annual publication listing key dates in the academic year, admission requirements, program requirements, rules and regulations, and course descriptions.
 Course information changes from year to year but the degree requirements described in the Calendar in the year of your admission to the degree remain in force as you complete your program.
-Available from Registrar's and Deans' Offices, Teaching and Learning Centre and Online Learning at msvu.ca/calendars.
+Available from Registrar's and Deans' Offices andat msvu.ca/calendars.